S\'ark\"ozy's theorem for shifted primes with restricted digits: Proof of the Main Theorems

 Now, suppose that $a\equiv a_0\ (\text{mod }v)$, and write $a=a_0+cv$ for some $c\in \mathbb{Z}$.
 Choose $L\in \mathbb{N}$ sufficiently large so that $u|b^L$.
 Then, \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:Dirichlet(2)}] By orthogonality, we may write and so Take $A>0$.
-We may then apply Proposition \ref{prop:ExponentialSumReduction} to deduce that this is Moving the sum over $c$ to the innermost position, the main term is
+\begin{proof}[Proof of Theorem \ref{thm:Dirichlet(2)}] By orthogonality, we may write and so Take $K>0$.
+We may then apply Proposition \ref{prop:ExponentialSumReduction} to deduce that there is some $A'>0$ such that this is precisely Moving the sum over $c$ to the innermost position, the main term is

-Now, for a given choice of $(d,\ell,c)$, if $b^N\Big(\frac{c}{q}+\frac{\ell}{d}\Big)\not\in \mathbb{Z}$, then $\|b^i(\frac{c}{q}+\frac{\ell}{d})\|\geq \frac{1}{qd}$ for all $0\leq i<N$, and so by similar logic as Lemma \ref{lem:l-inftyBound} we may bound for a constant $c_0=c_0(A',b)$.
-Clearly, the contribution from such $(d,\ell,c)$ is negligible, and so we may restrict to $(d,\ell,c)$ that satisfy $b^N\Big(\frac{c}{q}+\frac{\ell}{d}\Big)\in \mathbb{Z}$.
-From the second part of the auxiliary lemma above, we observe that this implies $b^L\Big(\frac{c}{q}+\frac{\ell}{d}\Big)\in \mathbb{Z}$, where $L$ is as in the lemma, and depends only on $q$.
-Thus, for the non-negligible $(d,\ell,c)$, we have that This provides then that our main term is where $\sum'$ denotes that we only sum over $c$ such that $b^N(\frac{c}{q}+\frac{\ell}{d})\in \mathbb{Z}$.
-Notice also that this implies that $d|b^Nq$, and since we may restrict to squarefree $d$, $d|bv$.
-Now, from the first part of the auxiliary lemma above, we must have such $c$ satisfying $c\equiv - (\frac{bq}{d})\ell h\ (\text{mod }v)$, and so we may write this as Expanding out the Fourier transform and rearranging terms, this is By orthogonality, the innermost sum evaluates to $u\mathbf{1}(u|(n-t))$, and so this may be written as Moving the sum over $\ell$ to the innermost position, we have Ramanujan's sum and so then moving the sum over $d$ to the innermost position, we have a main term of the form Applying the so-called Brauer-Rademacher identity $\sum_{d|j}\frac{\mu(d)}{\phi(d)}c_d(k)=\frac{j}{\phi(j)}\mathbf{1}((j,k)=1)$, we obtain that this is precisely
+Now, for a given choice of $(d,\ell,c)$, if $b^N\Big(\frac{c}{m}+\frac{\ell}{d}\Big)\not\in \mathbb{Z}$, then $\|b^i(\frac{c}{m}+\frac{\ell}{d})\|\geq \frac{1}{md}$ for all $0\leq i<N$, and so by similar logic as Lemma \ref{lem:l-inftyBound} we may bound for a constant $c_0=c_0(A',b)$.
+Clearly, the contribution from such $(d,\ell,c)$ is negligible, and so we may restrict to $(d,\ell,c)$ that satisfy $b^N\Big(\frac{c}{m}+\frac{\ell}{d}\Big)\in \mathbb{Z}$.
+From the second part of the auxiliary lemma above, we observe that this implies $b^L\Big(\frac{c}{m}+\frac{\ell}{d}\Big)\in \mathbb{Z}$, where $L$ is as in the lemma, and depends only on $m$.
+Thus, for the non-negligible $(d,\ell,c)$, we have that This provides then that our main term is where $\sum'$ denotes that we only sum over $c$ such that $b^N(\frac{c}{m}+\frac{\ell}{d})\in \mathbb{Z}$.
+Notice also that this implies that $d|b^Nm$, and since we may restrict to squarefree $d$, $d|bv$.
+Now, from the first part of the auxiliary lemma above, we must have such $c$ satisfying $c\equiv - (\frac{bm}{d})\ell h\ (\text{mod }v)$, and so we may write this as Expanding out the Fourier transform and rearranging terms, this is By orthogonality, the innermost sum evaluates to $u\mathbf{1}(u|(n-t))$, and so this may be written as Moving the sum over $\ell$ to the innermost position, we have Ramanujan's sum and so then moving the sum over $d$ to the innermost position, we have a main term of the form Applying the so-called Brauer-Rademacher identity $\sum_{d|j}\frac{\mu(d)}{\phi(d)}c_d(k)=\frac{j}{\phi(j)}\mathbf{1}((j,k)=1)$, we obtain that this is precisely